frameless/huishoudboekje-nl-design-system-demo/.changeset/pink-gifts-approve.md

 "huishoudboekje": patch
 ---

-Fixed #876: Issue in acceptatieomgeving Huishoudboekje gemeente Meierijstad
+Fixed #876: Parsing dates coming from services with datetime first before returning only the date.